 2. What kind of photography do I shoot?

 3. What aspects of my current camera are limiting me?

 4. What is my budget?

-If you are a newborn photographer, where you are setting up the photo shoots on location or in a studio and your subject is pretty stationary, high ISO performance shouldn’t be much of a concern for you compared to the wedding photographer.
-Do you need a full frame camera?
+If you are a newborn photographer, where you are setting up the photo shoots on location or in a studio and your subject is pretty stationary?
+Then potentially a high ISO and focal length performance won’t be much of a concern for you compared to the wedding photographer.
+Do you need a full frame DSLR camera?
 No.

-If you are a sports or wildlife photographer – you might actually prefer a crop sensor camera because the “crop factor” will help give you a narrower field of view as your 200mm lens will feel like a 300mm lens!
+If you are a sports or wildlife photographer you might actually prefer a crop sensor camera instead of a full frame sensors camera because the “crop factor.”
+It will help give you a narrower field of view!
+Your 200mm lens will feel like a 300mm lens on a full frame!

-Lets say your using an old D40 Nikon and considering an upgrade.
-You feel the 3 point auto focus isn’t sufficient enough to capture your fast moving children… Or you want more than 6 megapixels because you LOVE to make very large prints up to 20×30 in size; and its ISO performance is pretty bleak as well.
-For you – I’d say you too are limited and ready for an upgrade, but many of the newer crop sensor cameras would be very suitable upgrades and there isn’t a “need” to step up to full frame.
+Maybe you want more than 6 megapixels because you LOVE to make very large prints up to 20×30 in size; and its ISO and focal length performance is pretty bleak as well.
+For you, I’d say you too are limited and ready for an upgrade.
+However, many of the newer crop sensor cameras would be very suitable upgrades and there isn’t a “need” to step up to full frame DSLR.